 Driveways and vehicle crossings/cross overs

-You require an Vehicle Crossing Permit Application (563.11 KB) to alter, repair or construct a driveway in Manningham.
+You will require a Vehicle Crossing Permit Application (562.81 KB) to alter, repair or construct a driveway in Manningham.

 A vehicle crossing, or cross over, is the section of driveway from the front of the property boundary to the roadway.

-Once you have submitted your form, an invoices for the application fee will be forwarded to you in approximately 7 to 10 days.
+Once you have submitted your form, an invoice for the application fee will be forwarded to you within approximately 7 to 10 days.
 Please don't send payment with your application form.
 A permit will be issued once payment has been received.

 Permits are valid for a period of 6 months from the date of issue unless approval has been given to extend the permit.
 We reserve the right to revoke the permit at any time.